AtlasICL/catan/README.md

 This personal project is a recreation in python of the board game Catan (formerly known as Settlers of Catan).
 Catan is a board game where players compete to "settle" an island.
 Players collect various resources and use them to build roads and villages to earn points.

----

-The clone is written entirely in python.
+This project is written in python.
 The module tkinter was used for the interface.
-The project does not support online multiplayer, however I am planning to add local multiplayer support.

 ---
 ## Build